 SEMRush has a lot to tell you about Google Penalties too, through their free tool called Sensor.
 There, you will find a lot of useful information regarding algorithm updates, but also websites in different categories.

-SEMRush Sensor provides a lot of useful information on once place – your job is only to figure out how to make it work on your site.
+SEMRush Sensor provides a lot of useful information in one place – your job is only to figure out how to make it work on your site.

 5. Panguin Penalty Checker Tool by Barracuda Digital